HAND, WRIST & ELBOW INJURY CARE

 Orthopedic doctors specialize in treating pain and injuries related to the hand, wrist, or elbow singularly, or our CRO doctors can treat two or more issues at once.
 When people have hand pain they often also have wrist pain.
 Or a person with hand pain might find their wrists and elbows are not so much of an issue as prominent finger pain.
 Having pain in both the hand and shoulder also plagues many people who seek out orthopedic treatment.
-Elbow injuries have more of a tendency to be stand alone issues due to sports or occupational overuse - like when we see issues with tennis elbow (inflammation of the outer elbow) or golfer’s elbow (inflammation of the inner elbow).
+Elbow injuries have more of a tendency to be stand-alone issues due to sports or occupational overuse - like when we see issues with tennis elbow (inflammation of the outer elbow) or golfer’s elbow (inflammation of the inner elbow).

 WHAT IS TENDONITIS?

 Tendinitis occurs when a tendon becomes inflamed, which is the tough cord of tissue connecting muscle and bone.
 The elbows, hands, shoulder, and fingers are all susceptible to tendonitis given that it can be related to overuse of that particular area of the body.
 However, tendonitis can also result from an injury.
-Symptoms of tendonitis include pain, swelling, and redness, plus you may find it difficult to bend the affected area and also the area may be numb.
-If you are unable to get any relief from at home remedies and rest, we have more advanced treatments that may be able to bring you relief.
+Symptoms of tendonitis include pain, swelling, and redness, plus you may find it difficult to bend the affected area, and also the area may be numb.
+If you are unable to get any relief from at-home remedies and rest, we have more advanced treatments that may be able to bring you relief.
 In severe cases, surgery may be necessary to remove the affected tissue and repair the rupture.

 WHAT IS BURSITIS?

 Bursitis results from the inflammation of the bursae that are found between the bones and surrounding tendons, muscles, and other soft bodily tissue.
 Common symptoms include swelling and pain around the joints of the hands, fingers, wrists, or elbows.
 These symptoms usually worsen when you exert pressure on the affected joint.
 It may be difficult to tell if you are impacted by bursitis or tendonitis.
 Your CRO doctor will make a proper diagnosis based on your medical history and physical examination.
-Consult with a CRO specialist if you experience persistent pain, or if you notice limited motion of the affected joint.
+Consult with a CRO specialist if you experience persistent pain, or if you notice the limited motion of the affected joint.

 WHEN SHOULD I SEE A DOCTOR FOR PAIN TREATMENT?